codacy/docs/docs/repositories-configure/managing-branches.md

 ![Managing branches](images/managing-branches.png)

-## Analyzing pull request branches
+Codacy manages pull request branches and inactive branches as follows:

+-   **Pull request branches**

-When you create new pull requests Codacy automatically triggers analysis on the corresponding branches to analyze the pull requests **as long as the target branch of the pull request is enabled**.
+    Codacy automatically analyzes branches corresponding to new pull requests, **as long as the target branches of the pull requests are enabled**.

+    Codacy stops analyzing these branches when the pull requests are merged or closed.

+-   **Inactive branches**

+    Codacy automatically disables analysis for branches that don't have any commits for more than 2 weeks.